-There are more than 2 million foreigners (almost 4% of the total population) currently living in South Korea, most of them residing in Seoul.
+There are more than 2 million foreigners (almost 4% of the total population) currently living in South Korea, most of them in Seoul.

-It’s expected that the number of foreigners will even surpass 3 million (!) by 2021, making foreigners around 6% of the total population.
+It’s expected that the number of foreigners will even surpass 3 million soon, making foreigners around 6% of the total population.
 The increase of foreigners, along with a large middle class, drives the property market in cities like Seoul.

 According to Korea Center for International Finance, there’s an oversupply of residential units that will increase the downward pressure on the housing market.
 Another report by Credit Suisse also indicates the same trend.

 Seoul is divided into metropolitan areas and non-metropolitan areas and there are 25 administrative areas in the city.
-The metropolitan area is among the most densely populated areas in the world, so the prices here are quite high.
+The metropolitan area is among the most densely populated areas in the world, so the prices here are high.

 Magok District is an area that was developed quite recently, it’s located in the Southwestern parts of Seoul.
 You can find both commercial and residential properties in this area.